adriraj2000/adriraj2000/README.md

 <br />

 I am a pre-final year student at Indian Institute of Technology, Guwahati.
 I like exploring tech and building new stuffs.
-I like to explore new algorithms and follow competitive programming and development coding.
-I work mainly on NodeJS .Apart from tech, I am big time foodie.
+I like to explore new algorithms and follow competitive programming and web development.
+I work mainly on NodeJS .Apart from tech, I am big time foodie and a cricket fan.
 You can reach me through LinkedIn.

 <img align="right" alt="GIF" src="https://github.com/abhisheknaiidu/abhisheknaiidu/blob/master/code.gif?raw=true" width="500" height="320" />